DavidRandallPeters/UnrealEngine/UE4_003_MarbleGame001.md

 ![FloorReference](https://user-images.githubusercontent.com/36719180/90589480-4d385100-e232-11ea-81a1-e2dbc6d8e48b.png)

-- Click and drag off the lil' blue pin (in the new *Reference* node) - and release - notice that the menu is context-sensitive to actions that relate to this kind of pin
+- Click and drag off the lil' blue pin (in the new *Reference* node) - and release - notice that the menu is context-sensitive to actions that relate to this type of pin
--